virasak/angular-elm/README.md

 ## Intent

 AngularJS is getting old.
 There are lots of mission-critical applications out there [built with this technology](https://www.madewithangular.com/), and they would benefit from modernization with a goal of higher maintainability.
 As experience has taught me, those applications are probably pock-marked with ugly bits of buggy code that nobody wants to refactor for fear of breaking things.
 They probably also have insignificant test coverage because AngularJS can be cumbersome to test.

-Elm addresses both of these problems in ways TypeScript simply _can't_, but needs an easy way to integrate itself into AngularJS applications.
+Elm addresses both of these problems in ways TypeScript simply _can't_, but Elm needed an easy way to integrate itself into AngularJS applications.

 So next time you encounter some AngularJS code that meets these criteria: